-- \$700 plus the child's itemized deductions on Schedule A (Form 1040 or Form 1040NR) that are directly connected with the production of the investment income, or - 2) \$1,400.
+- \$700 plus the child's itemized deductions that are directly connected with the production of the investment income, or - 2) \$1,400.

 Directly connected.
 Itemized deductions are directly connected with the production of investment income if they are for expenses paid to produce or collect taxable income or to manage, conserve, or maintain property held for producing income.
-These expenses include custodian fees and service charges, service fees to collect taxable interest and dividends, and certain investment counsel fees.
+These expenses